Binary & Linear Table Search

 This suite of samples programs will run on the following platforms.

-1. Executes on Windows/2000, Windows/NT and Windows/XP using Micro Focus Net Express and the CMD file provided.
+1 Executes on Windows/XP, Windows/7 or Windows/Server using Micro Focus Net Express and the CMD file provided.

-2. May be ported to run on the UNIX platforms supported by Micro Focus COBOL.
+2 May be ported to run on the UNIX and Linux platforms supported by Micro Focus COBOL.

-3. Executes on a mainframe with OS/390 or Windows/2000, Windows/NT and Windows/XP using Micro Focus Mainframe Express and the JCL file provided.
+3 Executes on a mainframe with OS/390 or Windows/XP, Windows/7 and Windows Server using Micro Focus Mainframe Express and the JCL file provided.

 This program reads a file (STATEDB1) that contains the table information.
 This table information contains the name of a state, the two byte abbreviation, the state flower, the state bird, the population (1999) and the size of the state (square miles).
 The information in the file will be used to load a table.